whoisjohnkim/Responsive-Portfolio/README.md

 # Responsive-Portfolio
-Portfolio build with responsive css
+Portfolio built using media queries in order to create a responsive website.